List of songs in The Beatles: Rock Band: Downloadable songs track listing

-In addition to on-disc songs, players can purchase additional downloadable content for The Beatles: Rock Band from their console's respective online stores.
-Unlike other console games in the Rock Band series, downloadable content for The Beatles: Rock Band is not playable in the other games, nor will The Beatles: Rock Band use content from the other games.
-Part of this is due to new Dreamscapes that have been created for the downloadable songs.
+In addition to on-disc songs, players could purchase additional downloadable content for The Beatles: Rock Band from their console's respective online stores.
+Unlike other console games in the Rock Band series, downloadable content for The Beatles: Rock Band was not playable in the other games, nor would The Beatles: Rock Band use content from the other games.
+Part of this was due to new Dreamscapes that have been created for the downloadable songs.
 In the end, one song ("All You Need Is Love") and the remaining songs from three albums that were not already on-disc were released as downloadable content; content made available depended on the sales performance of the already available downloadable tracks, as Harmonix stated the costs to produce these tracks—including travel to Abbey Road studios and their engineers' time—were more expensive than their regular Rock Band downloadable songs.

 All individual songs (including the two- or three-song segments from the Abbey Road medley) were priced at $1.99 (160 Microsoft Points/200 Wii Points) and were available for download through the PlayStation Network, Xbox Live and the in-game Music Store on the Wii.
 The first album to be released as downloadable content, Abbey Road, was priced at $16.98 (1360 Microsoft Points) as a whole.
 Unique to Abbey Road, those that purchased the full album are able to play the entire medley as a single song in addition to the smaller segments offered.

 The download of "All You Need Is Love" was originally exclusive to Xbox 360 at launch, with the proceeds of over $200,000 donated to the charity Doctors Without Borders/Médecins Sans Frontières.
 It was later released for Wii on February 16, 2010 and for PlayStation 3 on March 4, 2010.

-All downloadable content for The Beatles: Rock Band was removed from sale on the respective storefronts on May 5, 2016, as the licensing contracts with the rights holder have expired, though players that have already purchased this content will still be able to download the songs.
+All downloadable content for The Beatles: Rock Band was removed from sale on the respective storefronts on May 5, 2016, as the licensing contracts with the rights holder expired, though players that have already purchased this content will still be able to download the songs.

 All songs by Lennon–McCartney except "Think for Yourself" and "Within You Without You" by George Harrison, and "What Goes On" by Lennon–McCartney–Starkey.

 The following songs are played at Abbey Road Studios except the songs in bold from Rubber Soul which are played at Shea Stadium.